hazelcast/hazelcast/docs/design/sql/01-type-system.md

 | `TIMESTAMP W/ TZ` | `java.time.OffsetDateTime` |
 | `OBJECT` | `java.lang.Object` |

-`TIMESTAMP WITH TIMEZONE` is mapped to the `java.time.OffsetDateTime` class because ANSI SQL requires only zone displacement, so full zone information from the `java.time.ZonedDateTime` class is not needed.
+`TIMESTAMP WITH TIME ZONE` is mapped to the `java.time.OffsetDateTime` class because ANSI SQL requires only zone displacement, so full zone information from the `java.time.ZonedDateTime` class is not needed.

 ### Java to SQL mapping